RestorationsSOS.com - Fire and Water Damage Restoration

 By Jim Brown

-Sick building syndrome is a term used to describe situations in which building occupants experience acute health conditions related to time spent in a certain building.
-These unspecific illnesses are usually unexplained and can not be identified.
+Sick Building Syndrome is a term used to describe situations in which building occupants experience acute health conditions related

-The complaints may be specific to a particular room, or may be widespread throughout the building.
-This set of symptoms is usually associated with indoor exposure to chemicals or microorganisms and is characterized by headaches; eye, nose and throat irritations, fatigue, and skin disorders.
+The complaints may be specific to a particular room or may be widespread throughout the building.
+This set of symptoms is usually associated with indoor exposure to chemicals or microorganisms and is characterized by headaches; eye, nose and throat irritations; fatigue; and skin disorders.

 Another symptom is the fact that most of the complainants report relief soon after leaving the building or the contaminated room.